davidemerson/nnix.com/content/reading/The_Oregon_Experiment.md

   rating = ["4"]
 +++

-Maybe the most practical book in the first three of this series.&nbsp
+Maybe the most practical book in the first three of this series.